Sauravpant/Python-Basics/README.md

 # Python-Basics
-This repository contains the basics of python -Input/output
+This repository contains the basics of python <br>
+-Input/output
 -Data types and type conversion
 -Operators